FusionAuth/fusionauth-site/site/_posts/2020-07-20-breached-password-detection.md

 | 2    | 107 | 115 | 7.5%  | 232 | 285 | 22.8%  |
 | 3    | 112 | 104 | -7.1% | 383 | 312 | -18.5% |

 You can see some impact on performance, but it fluctuated, and was less than a 20% difference in all cases.
-Due to the fact I was benchmarking on my local machine, the percentage change is more useful than the actual numbers.
-You probably won't be deploying your FusionAuth instance on a MacBook, so make sure you test in production.
+Due to the fact I was benchmarking on my local machine, the percentage change is more telling than the actual numbers.
+You probably won't be deploying your FusionAuth instance on a MacBook, so make sure you test in a more realistic setting.

 ## Conclusion

-Enabling breached password detection is a great strategy to secure your users' data.
-You can choose how you want to respond and whether you want to check passwords during various parts of the user authentication experience.
-It also has the benefit of protecting your application and systems from breaches in other companies with little effort on your part, and none of the frustrating rules that stymie user registration.
+Enabling breached password detection is a great strategy to help secure your users' data.
+You can choose how you want to respond and how you want to check passwords during the user authentication experience.
+You can add additional security with none of the frustrating password rules that often stymie user registration.

+It also protects your applications and systems from breaches in other companies with zero effort on your part.

 Just a reminder, this is a paid edition feature only.
 You can [learn more about paid editions here](/pricing).

-TDODO
-realtime?